fau-is/IntroCS/Trie/README.md

 If the file pointer remains NULL, we could not open the file.
 In this case, by specification we call the unload()-function and return false.

-We are now done with the prerequisite, let's dive into the basic trie functionalities now.
+We are now done with the prerequisites, let's dive into the basic trie functionalities now.

 {% next "load in main" %}
 ## The Load